FurcyPin/karadoc/README.md

 - Built-in connectors have been moved from `karadoc.connectors` to `karadoc.spark.connectors`
 - The default configuration parameter `model_dir` has been changed from `"model"` to `"models"`

+### New features

+- `show_graph` command can now be called without the `--tables` option.
+When done so, it will display the dependency graph for all models.

 ## 0.0.4